junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 A BLOOD PRESSURE CUFF for measuring blood pressure is a bracelet that you slip up an arm.

 WARNING: High blood pressure at first causes no signs, and it should be lowered **before** danger signs develop.
 People who are overweight or suspect they might have high blood pressure should have their blood pressure checked regularly.
-For instructions on measuring blood pressure, see pages 410 and 411.
+For instructions on measuring blood pressure, see pages [page 410](#page-410)and [page 411](#page-411).

 _What to do to prevent or care for high blood pressure:_